actions-workshop/deployment-environment/README.md

     ./resources/issue-ops/prepare-azure.sh
     ```

-4. Make sure to store all the output values as Organization- and Repository Secrets as adviced in the log output:
+4. Make sure to store all the output values as Organization- and Repository Secrets as advised in the log output:

     | Secret Name        | Value                                                    | Scope |
     | ------------------ | -------------------------------------------------------- | ----- |